Periods & Breakouts: Can Hormones be Tamed?

 By Lee Phillips

 There’s a whole lot of different ways you can tell that the red wave is coming each month.
 Personally, I get the whole smorgasbord of warning signs: My uterus aches; I crave chocolate and red wine.
 Suddenly, the sound of my roommates chewing makes me want to cry and storm out of the room.
 One of the worst signals?
 Feeling like I just ate several cheeseburgers and their low-quality greases are pouring out of my face.
 It’s like my skin has created a new layer of oil just to spite me.
+Thank the PMS gods for MOOD FOOD: it eliminates *all* pre-period symptoms, not just acne or cramps!

 *Lucky* for me, I get two different kinds of hormonal acne.
 The first happens from excess oil production, as I so generously described above, as my hormones fluctuate.
 They develop in the T-zone of skin.
 Those pimples are ordinary ones; nothing too crazy.
 A little exfoliation and salicylic acid does the trick.
 The second kind are what I call the monsters.
 Ones that come up from the depths of my dermis.
 They lurk just below the surface.
 And.
 They.
 Are.
 Angry.
 The kind that literally makes your skin hurt.